No Plan B (album)

-No Plan B is the 22nd and final album by contemporary Christian musician Carman.
-It was released on May 27, 2014, via Norway Avenue Records.
-This album was produced by Carman, Tre' Corely and Tedd T. The album peaked at No. 66 on the Billboard 200, and at No. 3 on the Top Christian Albums charts.
+No Plan B is the 17th studio album (and 27th overall) by contemporary Christian musician Carman.
+It was released on May 27, 2014, through Norway Avenue Records.
+The album was produced by Carman, Tre' Corely and Tedd T, and was supported by the songs "Jesus Heal Me" and "Yes Yes".
+The album peaked at number 66 on the Billboard 200, and at number three on the Top Christian Albums chart.

 Critical reception

 No Plan B met with generally positive reception from music critics.
 At CCM Magazine, Andy Argyrakis rated the album four stars out of five, remarking how Carman "returns with a bang".
 Kelcey Wixtrom of CM Addict rated the album four stars out of five, indicating how "these upbeat, intensive combinations are a change worth exploring!"
 At 365 Days of Inspiring Media, Jonathan Andre rated the album four stars out of five, commenting that "Even if his new album doesn't chart well when stacked against today's popular artists, No Plan B still has something great about it" because it is one of his "most unique albums".

 At Jesus Freak Hideout, Mark Rice rated the album two-and-a-half stars out of five, noting how "No Plan B is undoubtedly a charming and nostalgic record, but unfortunately, its charm and nostalgia is founded in a sound that is in the past for a reason."
 Matthew Morris of Jesus Freak Hideout rated the album three stars out of five, highlighting how the release is stereotypical Carman doing what he does best, yet says "Therein lies the problem with No Plan B." At Jesus Wired, Jessica Morris rated the album an eight out of ten stars, illustrating how on "No Plan B, Carman is still as bold and uncompromising as ever."